vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 Here, `AtomicReference` ensures your `String` configuration is updated safely across threads. `compareAndSet(T, T)` lets you update conditionally without getting tangled in locks.

 </details>

+### Key Features of Atomic Classes:

+* Atomic operations: `incrementAndGet()`, `compareAndSet()` – these are like tiny, perfectly executed transactions.

+* Lock-free design: They use CAS, which is often more efficient than traditional locks, especially with less contention.

+* Visibility guarantees: Just like `volatile`, atomic classes ensure updates are seen by all threads.

+* Flexible updates: Need to do something more complex than just incrementing?
+Methods like `updateAndGet()` let you define custom logic, all atomically!

 ### When to Use Atomic Classes